 How to Do Your PMP® Online Quiz Practice - Using Interactive Learning

-Instructions for PMP® Quiz Practice for V5 or V 6 exam -
+Instructions for PMP® Quiz Practice the V 6 exam -

 We are always asked which questions are the most difficult.
 Difficult questions are scattered throughout the quizzes.
 For the majority of questions you will need to consider the context of the questions.
 You will have lots of practice doing that.
 After you read through this page, you will understand the importance of practicing all questions.
 Overall, the questions increase in difficulty - although Quiz A is a good mix.
 FIL means: for interactive learning.
 KA means Knowledge Area.